Skip to content

 • Single-name recommendation with rationale; runner-up for honesty

-• Hard twelve-minute cap; the session ends on time
+• Hard fifteen-minute cap; the session ends on time

 How I've been tested